 Timely arrivals and departures - keep in mind that you are a part of a group and that we ALL have a schedule to follow.
-Bus will always depart on time - times will be announced.
+Bus will always depart on time; daily departure times will be announced to the group in advance.
 If you miss the bus, you are on your own.
 Do NOT show up at a host site and ask to be admitted alone.
 Your grade will be dropped one full letter if you miss the bus.